"CVE-2019-1663" removal guide

 What is "CVE-2019-1663"?

-"CVE-2019-1663" is the name of a sextortion scam that is used to blackmail people by threatening them to leak humiliating/compromising photos.
-In order to prevent it, recipients are encouraged to pay a particular amount of money (cryptocurrency).
-There are many emails of this type, none of them should be trusted.
+"CVE-2019-1663" is the name of a 'sextortion' scam that is used to blackmail people by threatening to leak humiliating/compromising photos.
+To prevent this, recipients are encouraged to pay a specific amount in a cryptocurrency.
+There are many emails of this type online, none of which should be trusted.
 If received, they should be ignored and deleted.

-Scammer behind this email says that he has infected a computer months ago and got a full access to some account (supposedly email).
-Whoever received this email is informed that he has hijacked a router and installed a trojan on the operating system.
-This trojan allowed him to make a full backup of data store on the computer, including browsing history, contacts, phone numbers and so on.
-This scammer claims that he made screenshots of of pornography websites that were visited by a recipient and also used computer's camera (webcam) to make photos of him watching/visiting those websites.
-He makes threats that these photos will be sent to all recipient's contacts, including friends, colleagues and family.
-However, to keep those compromising in secret, he demands to pay him $722 in Bitcoins using the provided Bitcoin wallet address.
-People have 48 hours to make a transaction, otherwise the person behind this email will lock the computer and spread those screenshots.
-We strongly recommend not to do that.
-This whole email is simply a scam, cyber criminals who create such emails send them to a lot of people and hope that at least someone will take them seriously.
+The scammer behind this email states that he has infected the computer months ago and gained full access to an account (supposedly email).
+Whoever receives this email is informed that the scammer has hijacked a router and installed a trojan on the operating system.
+This trojan allowed him to make a full backup of data stored on the computer, including browsing history, contacts, telephone numbers, and so on.
+He claims that he took screenshots of of pornography websites that were visited by the recipient, and also used the computer camera (webcam) to take photographs of the recipient watching/visiting those websites.
+He makes threats to send these photos to all of the recipient's contacts, including friends, colleagues, and family.
+To keep this compromising material secret, the scammer demands payment of $722 in Bitcoins using a Bitcoin wallet address provided.
+People have 48 hours to make the transaction, otherwise the person behind this email will apparently lock the computer and proliferate the screenshots.
+We strongly recommend that you do not make any payment.
+This email is simply a scam - cyber criminals who create these emails send them to many people and hope that at least some will take them seriously.